 During the1960's, dynamic or magnetic elements were developed.
 This was basically a moving coil attached to the diaphragm surrounding a magnet.
 As the coil moves with audio energy, a small amount of electrical energy is created.
 A drawback is the need for amplification usually in the microphone itself.

 Some other types of microphones consisted of a crystal or ceramic elements.
 These were sensitive but fragile and couldn't tolerate excessive shock or temperatures.
 These types of elements are almost obsolete.

 Sometime around the late 1970's, electret condenser elements were developed.
 These were small condenser microphones with a miniature amplifier inside the element.
 Obviously these had to derive power from the transmitter audio stage in order to function.
-Some rarely had a small battery in the microphone body which would last a few years.
+Some had a small battery in the microphone case which would last a few years.
 A more detailed description of electret mics can be seen here.

 The circuit below shows how a conventional handheld PTT circuit operates:

 When the PTT button is activated, one or two relays close.
 One relay mutes the receiver and enables the transmitter.
 A second relay switches the antenna from the receiver to the transmitter.
 The reason why there are two relays is that one switches power and the other switches the antenna from the receiver to he transmitter.
 Microphone audio is applied to the transmitter as modulation.
 Note: In modern radios the relays have been eliminated and diodes do the antenna switching and transistors switch the transmitter and receiver on and off.

 The following circuit shows in theory how a single line is used to pass audio and enable the transmitter.
 Also shown is what a typical speaker/mic circuit looks like.